SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_5-Machine_Learning_I/Module_1-Linear_Regression/3-Linear_Regression_using_PySpark/Graded_Questions.md

 - 0.79

-Ans: B. *Refer to the code here.
+Ans: C. *Refer to the code here.
 Hence, scaling does not affect the overall model performance but helps in better interpretation.*

 ```python
 #Initialize a new dataframe